 Brown Pelican Male vs Female

-The main differences in brown pelicans’ appearances can be noted between juveniles, non-breeding adults, and breeding adults.
-The species doesn’t display much sexual dimorphism, with the exception of males being slightly larger than females.
+Do you wanna know about the main differences in brown pelicans’ appearance?
+It’s actually rather easy to note!
+Juveniles, non-breeding adults, and breeding adults have some differences that make it simple to note.
+While sexual dimorphism isn’t really a strong thing for these birds, males are still slightly larger than females; so that’s about it.
 Therefore, it’s difficult to point out brown pelicans’ male vs female characteristics that allow observers to guess the sex of the bird.

 Threats To Brown Pelicans